Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Terminology

-\textit{(Scene-)Text detection:} Localising regions containing text in an image (e.g., street signs,) without extracting its textual content.
-Outputs bounding boxes (often quadrilaterals) around words or lines.
-Unlike character detection, it focuses on full words or lines, which makes it more robust against distractors \cite{epshtein2010detecting}.
+\textbf{(Scene-)Text detection:} Localising regions containing text in an image without extracting its textual content.
+Outputs quadrilaterals around words or lines.
+Unlike character detection, it focuses on full words or lines, which makes it more robust against distractors \cite{epshtein2010detecting, zhu2016scene, long2021scene, naiemi2022scene}.

-\textit{(Scene-)Text recognition:} Extracting textual information from detected text regions by converting them into machine-readable characters or words \cite{ye2014text, shi2017end}.
+\textbf{(Scene-)Text recognition:} Extracting textual information from detected text regions by converting them into machine-readable characters or words \cite{ye2014text, shi2017end, zhu2016scene, long2021scene, naiemi2022scene, naiemi2022scene}.

-\textit{Text spotting:} End-to-end method that jointly detects and recognises text in a single step \cite{lyu2018mask, wang2011end}.
+\textbf{Text spotting:} End-to-end method that jointly detects and recognises text in a single step \cite{lyu2018mask, wang2011end}.

-\subsection{Terminology Beyond \ac{ocr} Gates}
+\subsection{Terminology Beyond OCR Gates}

-Initially, \ac{cv} methods were applied at terminal gates, where the task is to automatically identify loading units as they entered or exited the facility.
-These gates are among the most vulnerable and critical points of a terminal, making reliable identification essential.
-The task performed there was to capture an image of the loading unit and read its identification code through \ac{dip} \cite{lui1990neural}.
-In the literature, this task is often referred to as \ac{accr} \cite{lau2024modelling, yu2024two, nguyen2020automatic, zhiming2019automatic, cao2017automatic, yoon2016automatic, verma2016automatic} or \ac{tu} identification \cite{gulsoylu2025trudi}.
-The focus of \ac{accr} is on using \ac{cv} to read the ISO6346 identification codes from containers at the point of entry.
-These entrances remained as the critical bottlenecks in terms of operational efficiency and congestion impact, so their optimisation becomes one of the key challenges in terminal management \cite{balliauw2019towards}.
+Terminal entrances remained as the critical bottlenecks in terms of operational efficiency and congestion impact, so their optimisation becomes one of the key challenges in terminal management.
+The earlier studies on this, applied \ac{cv} methods only at terminal gates, where the task is to automatically identify loading units as they entered or exited the facility.
+In the literature, this task is referred to as \textit{\ac{accr}} \cite{lau2024modelling, yu2024two, nguyen2020automatic, zhiming2019automatic, cao2017automatic, yoon2016automatic, verma2016automatic} and rarely as \textit{loading unit identification} or \textit{\ac{tu} identification} \cite{gulsoylu2025trudi}.
+The focus of \ac{accr} is on containers at terminal gates.
+However, the word \textit{container} does not cover all types of loading units such as semi-trailers and swap bodies that has ISO6346-compliant codes (as defined in EN 13044 \cite{UIRR2011new}).
+Second, the word \textit{recognition} does not fully capture the actual tasks involved.